Wallpaper is having a moment.

 Style.

 Scale, light, pattern repeat, and existing trim all matter more than a swatch can tell you.
-We help you narrow a field of ten to a confident choice of one, and flag which walls, ceilings, or nooks the paper will actually flatter.
+We help you find a paper that's genuinely right for your room — not just one that looked good on a screen.

 Hang.